marcinnajder/marcinnajder.github.io/about.markdown

 #### About me

-Hi, I am a software developer/architect and trainer working with .Net and JS ecosystems, I am also fun of functional programming.
+Hi, I am a software developer/architect and trainer working with .Net and JS ecosystems, I am also fan of functional programming.
 [Here](http://mnajder.blogspot.com/) you can find my old blog (2008-2012).

 #### Projects